babashka/nbb/README.md

 invoked via `npx` this adds another 300ms or so, so for faster startup, either use a globally installed `nbb` or use `$(npm bin)/nbb script.cljs` to bypass `npx`.

-## How does this tool work?

-CLJS code is evaluated through [SCI](https://github.com/borkdude/sci), the same interpreter that powers [babashka](https://babashka.org/).
-Because SCI works with advanced compilation, the bundle size, especially when combined with other dependencies, is smaller than what you get with self-hosted CLJS.
-That makes startup faster.
-The trade-off is that execution is less performant and that only a subset of CLJS is available (e.g. no deftype, yet).

 ## Dependencies